 National Parks and Hiking in Southern Italy

-When you think about hiking in Italy, most people think about the northern part of the country.
+When you think about backpacking in Italy, most people think about the northern part of the country.
 One of the best known parks is Stelvio National Park, which is on the border near Switzerland and touches the Alps.
 If you haven’t hiked in this part of the world, we strongly encourage you to do so.

 However, southern Italy has quite a few beautiful parks and hikes as well.
 Here is a short list of a few of them.
 You can search a website like Alltrails.com to discover the best hiking trails in each place.